lit/lit/packages/lit-virtualizer/README.md

 where position is: `'start'|'center'|'end'|'nearest'`

 Scroll to the item at the given index.
-Place the item at the given position within the scroll view.
-For example, if index is `100` and position is `end`, then the bottom of the item at index 100 will be at the bottom of the scroll view.
+Place the item at the given position within the viewport.
+For example, if index is `100` and position is `end`, then the bottom of the item at index 100 will be at the bottom of the viewport.
 Position defaults to `start`.

 __Note: Details of the `scrollToIndex` API are likely to change before the 1.0 release, but changes required to your existing code should be minimal and mechanical in nature.__